sonrabakarim/barlkk/_posts/2015-04-13-turbocharge-your-octopress-blog.md

 }
 ```

 This step should earn you around a 5 point bump in Page Speed.
-And that's all the big stuff.
+But it will actually slow down your website.
+Just so you know :)~ And that's all the big stuff.

 ## Performance flotsam